Dementia and Alzheimer’s Care in Long Island, NY

 Read Our Testimonials

 Dementia and Alzheimer’s are on the rise in America – and New York is no exception.
 If you live in the greater Long Island area and struggle to care for your ailing loved one, SeniorCare Companions is here to help.
-We provide hourly and in-home care services to seniors from Manhattan to Montauk, to ensure that your loved one has the social interaction and additional support they need.
+We provide hourly Alzheimer’s in home care for Long Island to seniors from Manhattan to Montauk, to ensure that your loved one has the social interaction and additional support they need.

 As a NYS Licensed Employment Agency that provides non-medical companion home care, we offer top-quality services to clients across different levels of essential competencies.